ZetongLiu/UHI_CH_sp/README.md

 The required libraries to import are listed in the *requirements.txt* file

 ### Results
+A result could be obatined fastly by running main_code with UHI_test.gpkg The result of my case study could be shown by replacing UHI_test.gpkg with lausanne_case.gpkg

 The resulted .xml file is under the directory path defined in "main_code" And resulted temperature layers could be found with prefix "All_AST" in the .gpkg file used